marcoverl/CVUserGuide/source/GettingStarted.rst

 ..
 WARNING ::

-    This procedure is NOT the one to be used to change the UniPD SSO or INFN AAI password !
+    This procedure is NOT the one to be used to change the UniPD SSO or INFN AAI password and is NOT the one to be used to change the gate password !

 You need to use the procedure described in the following subsection **only if**: